 Let’s look at how to aggregate data by a geography column.
 BigQuery refuses to

-GROUP BY using geography, so let’s consider alternatives, and learn about under-appreciated
+GROUP BY using geography as key, so let’s consider alternatives, and learn about under-appreciated

 Lacking the ability to GROUP BY a geography column, what can one use right now?
 A very common solution is to do

 GROUP BY by some other unique id that you might have in the table.
 E.g. you might often have some

 geo_id.
 Another common solution is to convert geography to text, typically using

 ST_AsText, and create new unique column suitable as

 GROUP BY key.

 What if you need the geography value in the aggregation too?
 Here are a few solutions I’ve seen, that you should not use: